JimGalvan/ToDo/README.md

   - IntelliJ IDEA Community: https://www.jetbrains.com/idea/download/#section=windows
 <br>
 2. Open the project on IntelliJ, and run the main method inside class 'Launcher' under /src/ToDo/

+# Features and improvements in progress
+- Use of Hibernate and Derby DB for data persistance.
+- Multiple list of tasks instead of a single place for all.